-Most people who start businesses don't know what they're going to sell or how they will make money.
+Most people who start businesses don't know what they will sell or how they will make money.
 The best way to figure out what you're good at is through business analysis.
 The best way to learn about a business - its strengths and weaknesses - is to research, talk to other experienced people who've started businesses, and find out what other people who've started businesses have said about them.

-Before jumping into a new venture, investigate whether it's really something you want to do.
-Look at the market for similar businesses and see what their issues are.
+Before jumping into a new venture, investigate whether it's something you want to do.
+Then, look at the market for similar businesses and see what their issues are.

 - Is there a better way to do things?